jmj0502/LSharp/README.md

 on the standard library, keep reading in order to find out about all of them.

 ### L# also has a standard library composed by native modules.
-`L#`'s standard library is composed of different modules that expose functions that can be used to perform operations on the different data types available, and the file system.
+`L#`'s standard library is composed of different modules that expose functions that can be used to perform multiple operations on the different data types available, and the file system.
 This approach was inspired by languages like F# and Elixir.
-However, I'm planning to add native classes as well (for Strings, FS, etc), since that will allow users to take the approach the like/need the most (I would really like `L#` to be trully multiparadigm).
+However, I'm planning to add native classes as well (for Strings, FS, etc.), since that will allow users to take the approach they like/need the most (I would really like `L#` to be truly multiparadigm).

 Let's explore some of the native modules!
-#### String module
+#### String module.
 Allow users to perform string manipulation.
 ```
 String.reverse("hello") // "olleh".